 Although these animals live in groups of about forty in the wild, you’ll find three at Paris Zoo, all three males: Luca (the biggest), Chorito and Molimo.
 These animals have been in the park since 2014.

 You’ll also find a species of baboon at Paris Zoo, the Guinea baboon (Papio papio).
 In its natural habitat in West Africa (Guinea, Senegal and Gambia), the Guinea baboon lives in the savannahs, forests and prairies, in hierarchical groups of 8 to 200 individuals.
 It is an almost-threatened species.

 Guinea baboons live in matriarchal societies: it’s therefore not surprising that the star of Paris Zoo is a female.
 Uyuni was born in Paris Zoo in 2005 and she has already had several babies, the last of which, Boswa, was born in 2015.
-In the group are also the males Chud (the dominant male) and Zulu, as well as the matriarch Pachmalou.
+In the group is also the male Chud (the dominant male).

 Until the 2000s, giant pandas could be observed at Paris Zoo.
 As a matter of fact, in 1972, the Chinese prime minister Zhou Enlai had gifted two male giant pandas to France in the context of their diplomatic relations, Li-Li and Yen-Yen.

 The former died shortly afterwards, while the latter stayed in the zoo for 27 years (a record!), before dying in 2000.
 You can however see a red panda at Paris Zoo, a species classed as ‘’endangered’’ by the IUCN.

 The dwarf caimans

 Even though they’re not always easy to spot, Paris Zoo also lodges some dwarf caimans.
 However, there are no crocodiles.
 The famous urban legend of the reptile that escaped from the zoo and walked around freely in the sewers is a thing of the past!